ghoomfrog/silili/README.md

 - *sam* is pointing forward and slightly moving the hand left and right.
 - *il* is pretending to push something out of the way.
 - *anta* is a forward fist with an open index and middle finger, turning horizontally to the opposite side.
-- *as* is a forward flat hand with touching fingers.
-- *tja* is an upward flat hand moving forward.
 - *niw* is pretending to stuff something over and down with down-pointing fingers in an arc, starting near the ear.
 - *san* is an upward semi-closed hand below the chin moving down til all fingers touch.
 - *tipi* is a backward semi-closed hand moving backward toward the shoulder and opening.